 Grain germination has a complex biochemistry.
 Scientists still don't fully understand how the aleurone layer works.
 If you want to know more detail, have a look here.
 If you want to read even more detail, have a look here, at chapter 14 of 'Barley: production, improvement and uses' by Steven Ullrich.
 Or get hold of a copy of Bewley and Black.

 The products of brewing are ephemeral.
-Malt goes into the mash tun, wort is fermented into ale which people drink, spent grain is fed to animals and waste liquid is washed down the drains.
+Malt goes into the mash tun.
+Wort is fermented into ale which people drink and spent grain is fed to animals and waste liquid is washed down the drains.
 For the maltster and the brewer, it is a tragedy if the grain barn is destroyed by fire while the malt is being dried.
 For the archaeologist and archaeobotanist, it is a wonderful thing because the grain is carbonised and it is therefore preserved for analysis.

 drying the green malt

 Straight off the malting floor, it is called green malt.
 The maltster stops the growing process by gently drying the malt in a kiln.
 Gentle heat does not destroy the enzymes.
 Warm air passes through the malt, usually over several days.
 Traditional grain drying kilns do not have a solid floor.
 The malt is put upon a permeable floor to dry, so that warm air passes through the grain bed.
 Making good malt is a skilful task.